Frequently Asked Questions about Mackintosh Academy

 We offer three different ways to get to know Mackintosh.
 Some of our parents choose to attend more than one type of tour.

-Personal Tours: Personal tours are scheduled with our Director of Admissions.
+Personal Tours: Personal tours are scheduled with our Director of Enrollment Management.
 The tour will be tailored to your child(ren)’s age(s) with a dedicated time to talk about your child and their individual needs.
 Schedule permitting, you may also have the opportunity to meet with our Head of School to discuss school philosophy.
 Personal tours are by appointment only.

 Taste of the Apple: In October and January each year, we hold a special event called Taste of the Apple.
 This event is for both current and prospective parents.
 At the Taste of the Apple, you will have the opportunity to experience Mackintosh as if you were one of our students.
 You will choose from a number of possible classes and participate in the inquiry process.
 This is a great opportunity to meet current parents and to experience a learning environment that is likely quite different from your experience as a student.
 Registration is required for the event.